Kansas v. Hendricks: Decision

 The Supreme Court ruled against Hendricks in a 5–4 decision.
 It agreed with the Act's procedures and the definition of a "mental abnormality" as a "congenital or acquired condition affecting the emotional or volitional capacity which predisposes the person to commit sexually violent offenses to the degree that such person is a menace to the health and safety of others."
 It agreed with Kansas that the Act limits persons eligible for confinement to persons who are not able to control their dangerousness.

 Further, the Court decided the Act does not violate the Constitution's double jeopardy prohibition or the ban on ex post facto law because the Act does not establish criminal proceedings and so involuntary confinement under it is not punishment.
 Because the Act is civil, Hendricks' confinement under the Act is not a second prosecution or double jeopardy.
 Finally, the Court said the Act is not considered punitive if it fails to offer treatment for an untreatable condition.

 Reaction

 Some commenters have observed that the decision could be interpreted to expand involuntary civil commitment for people with personality disorders to allow for the indefinite detention of large numbers of criminals:

 "[T]he precommitment requirement of a 'mental abnormality' or 'personality disorder' is consistent with the requirements of ... other statutes that we have upheld in that it narrows the class of persons eligible for confinement to those who are unable to control their dangerousness."

-Subsequent developmemts
+Subsequent developments

 In the subsequent Kansas v.
 Crane (2002), this decision was upheld for an individual that suffered from exhibitionism and antisocial personality disorder.